Fearless fundraising: The Amazing Adventures of Anne

 Fearless Fundraising: The Amazing Adventures of Anne

-Chutzpah! – a good word to describe the qualities of some great fundraisers.
+Chutzpah! – a good word to describe the qualities of some great fundraisers. you can go to this website to get all the details.

 by Gayle L. Gifford, ACFRE